Ancestral diet plans support your muscle cells, fat loss, and improved health – but which specific ancestral diet plan is right for you?

-Simple carbs provide an energy that is not sustaining, therefore you have to keep getting a “fix” to enjoy the buzz.
+Simple carbs provide energy that is not sustaining.
+Therefore, you must keep getting a “fix” to enjoy the buzz.

-2. We Choose Foods that Help Us to Fall Asleep
+2. We Choose Foods that Help Us Fall Asleep

-When at last you stop eating snacky foods, you’re left with a warm, sleepy feeling that, at night, can help you to fall asleep.
+Snack foods leave you with a warm, sleepy feeling that, at night, can help you to fall asleep.

-Fortunately, there are also foods that help us to sleep better and are good for our bodies.
+Fortunately, some foods help us to sleep better and are suitable for our bodies.

 3. We Choose Foods that Make Us Tune Out

-Often what we’re really doing is using sweet snacks to medicate daily feelings of low-level anxiety.
+Often what we’re doing is using sweet snacks to medicate daily feelings of low-level anxiety.